xylusthemes/wp-bulk-delete/README.txt

 #### Support

 * If you have found a bug/issue or have a feature request, then post them in [Support ticket][1]
-* If you have a question about the plugin usage or need help to troubleshoot, then post about it in our [BulkWP Support forums][1]
-* If you have a question about any of the addon or need help to troubleshoot the addons, then post about it in our [WP Bulk delete Support][1]
+* If you have a question about plugin or need help to troubleshoot plugin, then post about it in our [WP Bulk delete Support][1]
 * If you like the Plugin, then kindly leave a review/feedback at [WordPress repo page][2].
 This will help more people to discover the plugin.
 * Checkout other [WordPress Plugins][3] that we have written